>

 Jet diffusion flame

-Jet diffusion flame operated with a mixture of CH4, H2 and N2.
+Jet diffusion flame operated with a mixture of methane, hydrogen and nitrogen.
 Left: Rayleigh scattered light, middle: photo, right: OH distribution.

 Credit: